AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Email channel**

 * **List-unsubscribe** - Following on the recent Gmail and Yahoo announcements for bulk senders, Journey Optimizer supports the "post/1-click" List-Unsubscribe option.
 * **Spam scoring** (Beta) - You can now check your content spam scoring in a dedicated Spam report.
-Using SpamAssassin, Adobe Journey Optimizer can now test your email content and give it a score to indicate if ISP providers will considered it as a spam or not.
+Using SpamAssassin, Adobe Journey Optimizer can now test your email content and give it a score to indicate if ISPs or Mailbox providers will consider it as a spam or not.
+This capability is currently in beta version and only available to beta customers.
+To join the beta program, contact Adobe Customer Care.

 <!--[Read more](../content-management/spam-report.md)-->

 <!--